 St. Olaf College challenges students to excel in the liberal arts, examine faith and values, and explore meaningful vocation in an inclusive, globally engaged community nourished by Lutheran tradition.

-The Office of Institutional Research and Effectiveness gathers evidence every year concerning these college-wide student learning outcomes, with a mix of direct evidence concerning students’ knowledge, proficiencies, and values, and indirect evidence concerning students’ experiences, perceptions, and attitudes.
-To learn more about assessment at St. Olaf, visit the Institutional Effectiveness and Assessment website.
+The Office of Institutional Effectiveness and Assessment (IE&A) gathers evidence every year concerning these college-wide student learning outcomes, with a mix of direct evidence concerning students’ knowledge, proficiencies, and values, and indirect evidence concerning students’ experiences, perceptions, and attitudes.
+To learn more about assessment at St. Olaf, visit the IE&A website.